Advice > Product management

 This is worth repeating again and again: quantify your achievements.
 All the most effective resumes are packed full of metrics and numbers that put achievements in context.

-"Especially in engineering but honestly this advice is for many careers spanning many industries, we have to tell our story through data and numbers.
-Words can tell a story but numbers tell it way better" says Cody.
+"This advice is for many careers spanning many industries, we have to tell our story through data and numbers.
+Words can tell a story but numbers tell it way better," says Cody.

-"A "Skills" section can help recruiters quickly see if you fit their requirements, and is also a great way to get keywords into your resume.
-You could also consider a ‘technology snapshot’ type section if the jobs you’re applying for require experience in specific technologies."
+"A "Skills" section can help recruiters quickly see if you fit their requirements, and is also a great way to get keywords into your resume."

 Watch the full video for more detailed tips from Candace on how to craft the perfect product manager resume.